-Every month, many people try their hand at growing herbe for the first time.
+Every month, many people try their hand at growing weed for the first time.
 Unfortunately, it doesn’t always goes as planned and often times plants die prematurely due to avoidable mistakes.
 In this article, we will explore the 10 most common cultivation errors so that you can avoid them in your own garden!

 With the internet, researching and learning about indoor cultivation is easier than ever.
 You no longer have to make the same mistakes as others before you; simply learn from their lessons!
 Here are ten of the most common mistakes made by hobbyists and home growers, so that you can avoid them in your own journey.